 Kimmy Szeto, general manager and ensemble librarian

 Kimmy Szeto has managed the Columbia University Music Performance Program and the University Orchestra, as well as a number of summer festivals in the U.S. and Europe.
 Kimmy holds licentiate diplomas in piano and violin performance from the Royal Schools of Music, and is active in the community performing as a vocal accompanist and arranging music for chamber ensembles and musical theater.
-Currently, he is a librarian at SUNY Maritime College and a faculty member at Columbia University and Queens College.
+Currently, he is an assistant professor at Baruch College and on the music faculty at Columbia University.

 Katie Salmon, production and marketing

 Katie Salmon is a Booking Associate at IMG Artists, where she works on the calendars of Renee Fleming, Audra McDonald and Eric Owens, among others.
 She frequently hosts radio shows at WKCR 89.9 FM-NY focusing on either opera or modern classical music, and has conducted interviews with Pierre Boulez, Steve Reich, and Meredith Monk.
 She recently graduated from Barnard College where she completed her studies in Urban Planning and Ethnomusicology with a focus on integrating sonic spaces into the planning of the built environment.

 Ryan Beppel, audio engineering

 Ryan Beppel is a composer with interests in microtonal and spatial composition as well as electronic mediums.
 He completed undergraduate studies at Columbia University with Fabien Lévy, Tristan Murail and Arthur Kampela, and is currently pursuing graduate studies at the Hochschüle für Musik in Basel, Switzerland, with Georg Friedrich Haas.
 His work has been performed in and around New York City with recognition from MATA and the Philadelphia Composers Forum.

 Christopher Prodoehl, grant writing